 It is probably more accessible than ever to sell unwanted items.
 Facebook Marketplace, Buy-and-Sell Facebook groups, Bidorbuy and Gumtree, are all available online to sell unwanted goods.
 Second-hand stores are also an option if you don’t want to sell online.

 Take on odd jobs or start a side hustle.

 Before you start: Always check with your primary employer if they will be okay with you working on the sidelines.
 You don’t want to get in hot water with your primary source of income while paying off your debts!

 Before diving into any side gig or freelance work, research is essential.
-You’ll want to know exactly what skills you need to succeed and what the market is like for your particular service.
-Do some research online and ask around to get an idea of the type of work out there and the kind of money you can expect to make.
+You’ll want to know exactly what skills you need to succeed and what the market is like for your service.
+Research online and ask around to get an idea of the type of work out there and the kind of money you can expect to make.

 STEP 5 – CELEBRATE WHEN YOU PAY OFF A DEBT.

 When you pay off one debt, don’t move on to the next.
 Celebrate and recognise your efforts!
 You worked hard and should be proud of this accomplishment.
 Take some time to enjoy what you have achieved before you start paying off another debt.
 Even a small reward, like giving yourself an extra day off to do something fun, can be enough.